openfun/jitsi-k8s/README.md

    the Kubernetes cluster.

-We made the following (opinionated) choices, but the project can be easily adapted to choose alternatives options :
+We made the following (opinionated) choices, but the project can be easily adapted to choose alternative options:

 - We use [Scaleway](https://www.scaleway.com/) as a cloud provider, to provision the Kubernetes cluster.
 - The Terraform state is stored in an [Openstack Swift](https://docs.openstack.org/swift/latest/) bucket.